-- ensure that you produce draft financial statements of good quality by the deadline you have agreed with us, including all notes, the Annual Report and the Annual Governance Statement - ensure that good quality working papers are available at the start of the audit, in accordance with the working paper requirements schedule that we have shared with you - ensure that the agreed data reports are available to us at the start of the audit and are reconciled to the values in the accounts, in order to facilitate our selection of samples for testing - ensure that all appropriate staff are available on site throughout (or as otherwise agreed) the planned period of the audit - respond promptly and adequately to audit queries.
+- ensure that you produce draft financial statements of good quality by the deadline you have agreed with us, including all notes, the Annual Report and the Annual Governance Statement - ensure that good quality working papers are available at the start of the audit, in accordance with the working paper requirements schedule that we have shared with you.
+We are planning to provide these via inflo, and have provided access to your team on inflo to facilitate this. - ensure that the agreed data reports are cleansed, are made available to us at the start of the audit and are reconciled to the values in the accounts, in order to facilitate our selection of samples for testing - ensure that all appropriate staff are available on site throughout (or as otherwise agreed) the planned period of the audit (as per our responses to key matters set out on slide 4) - respond promptly and adequately to audit queries.

-Audit fees and updated Auditing Standards including ISA 315 Revised
+Audit fees and updated Auditing Standards